apache/manifoldcf-integration-sharepoint-2010/README.txt

 The following provides more details on the included software that may be subject to export controls on cryptographic software:

-  The ManifoldCF plugin for Apache SharePoint 3.0 ManifoldCF Plugin does not include any implementation or usage of cryptographic software at this time.
+  The Apache ManifoldCF SharePoint 3.0 Plugin does not include any implementation or usage of cryptographic software at this time.